gecko0307/dagon/doc/Textures.md

 Not all features supported by each format are available to Dagon applications.
 Dagon's texture system is not an image editor backend, it was mainly designed as a lightweight and efficient intermediary for decoding and uploading images to VRAM, not manipulating them.
 For example, Dagon doesn't support:
 - Animated images (frame-by-frame animation is usually implemented by offsetting texture coordinates on a spritesheet which is independent of image format)
 - Multi-layered images (XCF layers are merged into one image)
-- In-memory indexed formats (all images are usually converted to RGBA8, or use some GPU-native pixel format)
+- In-memory indexed formats (all images are usually converted to RGBA8, or use some other GPU-native pixel format)
 - Vector images (SVG images are rasterized)
 - Embedded color profiles (all data is treated as either sRGB or linear, depending on usage context)
 - EXIF metadata.

-## Container Formats: DDS vs KTX

-TODO

 ## Pixel Formats